boostercloud/booster/docs/README.md

 And here it comes the Booster magic! ✨ When running the deploy command, Booster will handle the creation of all the resources, *like Lambdas, API Gateway,* and the "glue" between them; *permissions, events, triggers, etc.* It even creates a fully functional GraphQL API!

 *If at this point you still don’t believe everything is done, feel free to check in your provider’s console.
-You should see, as in the AWS example below, that the stack and all the services are up and running!* 🚀
+You should see, as in the AWS example below, that the stack and all the services are up and running!
+For the other providers would be the same* 🚀

 ![resources](./img/aws-resources.png)